gus-hub-tech/game-day-notifications/README.md

 # NBA Game Day Notifications / Sports Alerts System

 ## **Project Overview**

-This project is an alert system that sends real-time NBA game day score notifications to subscribed users via SMS/Email.
-It leverages **Amazon SNS**, **AWS Lambda and Python**, **Amazon EvenBridge** and **NBA APIs** to provide sports fans with up-to-date game information.
-The project demonstrates cloud computing principles and efficient notification mechanisms.
+NBA Game Day Notifications is a fully serverless cloud-native alert system that delivers real-time NBA game scores and updates to subscribers via SMS and email.
+The system automatically fetches live game data from the SportsData.io API and distributes formatted notifications using AWS managed services.

+The system demonstrates modern serverless patterns with automated scheduling, external API integration, and multi-channel notification delivery, making it cost-effective and maintenance-free for sports fans wanting real-time NBA updates

 ---